isralduke/thatbook/20-proverbs.md

 > <a name="26:26">26:26</a> Though his hatred may be concealed by deceit,
 > his evil will be uncovered in the assembly.
 > <a name="26:27">26:27</a> The one who digs a pit will fall into it;
-> the one who rolls a stone—it will come back on him.
+> the one who rolls a stone — it will come back on him.
 > <a name="26:28">26:28</a> A lying tongue hates those crushed by it,
 > and a flattering mouth works ruin.